-When you are involved in a car accident of any kind, the liable party should be compelled to compensate you for your damages.
-However, when your accident is caused by loose objects, there may be some confusion regarding liability and how to recover the compensation you will need to cover your costs.
+When you are involved in a Dallas car accident of any kind, the liable party should be compelled to compensate you for your damages.
+However, when loose objects cause your accident, there may be some confusion regarding liability and how to recover the compensation you will need to cover your costs.

 Fortunately, when you have a Dallas loose objects accident lawyer at Loncar Lyon Jenkins on your side, you can rest easier.
 Our firm will handle the legal details of your case so you can recuperate from your injuries.
 Find out now who could be at fault for your injuries.